cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 base target; // for POT calc
 cumulative difficulty;
 generation signature;
-`ChainIDminerAddress`IPFSsig; //IPFS signature on `ChainIDminerAddress` to proof association.
+`minerAddress`IPFSsig; //IPFS signature on `minerAddress` to proof association.
 Verifier decodes siganture to derive IPFSaddress QM..; msg = { // one block support one transaction only nounce;
 version;